LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 The default settings correspond to the expected default behaviour of the vault, but these may differ from the real default values.
 For example, the default URL is null, while in `default_settings`, it's set to a test environment-specific URL.
 If you're unsure about what to set the value to, you can set it to match the default.

+### Comment standard

+For comments, doxygen syntax is used.
+Doxygen documentation is not currently generated, largely because this isn't a library, but the standard just makes it easier to write comments that are structurally similar.

+This applies to both TypeScript and Python.
+In Python, the `"""` doc blocks are still used.
+Support for this in doxygen is a bit weird, but because no docs are actually generated, this doesn't matter.
+To use the special backslash commands, use `r"""`.

 ## Making a release

 (You do not need to follow this unless you're me)